MSOROMEGA/AnticontagionStrategies/README.md

 # AnticontagionStrategies
-This repository contains the underlying code and data used in the paper "Effect of Non-Pharmacological Interventions on COVID-19 in China: Based on Parallel Evolution and Control Method"

 The model code is written in Python, and has been tested on Python3.8.
 No non-standard hardware is required to run the model code.

 In the code, we use a number of open source third-party packages, the names and versions of which are as follows: